 23.2 The Landlord hereby agrees to reduce the Rent by £[AMOUNT] per calendar month (Green Rent Rebate) in reliance on the following Tenant undertakings (Green Occupation Undertakings):

-(a) to purchase electricity and, if available, gas from a renewable/green tariff[, install a smart meter and smart heating controls to monitor their energy use] and minimise energy use as far as possible (for example by turning appliances off standby mode);
+(a) to purchase electricity and, if available, gas from a renewable/green tariff[, install a smart meter and smart heating controls to monitor their energy use [Drafting note: If not already installed by the Landlord]] and minimise energy use as far as possible (for example by turning appliances off standby mode);

-(b) to replace existing LED light bulbs with new LED light bulbs as required from time to time;
+(b) to replace existing LED light bulbs with new LED light bulbs as required from time to time [Drafting note: Assumes all light bulbs in the Property are already LEDs];

 (c) to recycle as much as possible and otherwise minimise household waste as far as possible;

-(d) to minimise water use as far as possible [for example by installing water efficient shower heads)].
+(d) to minimise water use as far as possible [for example by installing water efficient shower heads)[Drafting note: If not already installed by the Landlord]].

 23.3 The Landlord reserves the right to require the Tenant to provide reasonable evidence (for example, copies of recent utility bills) to demonstrate its compliance with the Green Occupation Undertakings.

-24.2 The Landlord, or any person acting on behalf of the Landlord, shall take reasonable steps to ensure that the Tenant’s right to quiet enjoyment of the Property is not unduly interrupted by, and make good any damaged caused by, the investigations or the undertaking of the installations referred to in clause 2.1.
+24.2 The Landlord, or any person acting on behalf of the Landlord, shall take reasonable steps to ensure that the Tenant’s right to quiet enjoyment of the Property is not unduly interrupted by, and make good any damage caused by, the investigations or the undertaking of the installations referred to in clause [2.1].